jeffrey25706660/data512-a2/README.md

 # Data Sources
+The annotated datasets provided here is used to train machine learning models part of a project called Conversation AI.
+The trained models can be accessed through [Perspective API](https://github.com/conversationai/perspectiveapi/blob/master/2-api/methods.md)

 The data sources can be downloaded on [Figshare](https://figshare.com/projects/Wikipedia_Talk/16731), per Wikipedia Detox project [access policy](https://foundation.wikimedia.org/wiki/Open_access_policy).

 For each annotated corpora, there are three files: